nina-si/async-car-race/README.md

 - You can choose a car and update its name and/or color.
 - You can generate new random cars.
 - You can start or stop a car engine.
 - By clicking `Race` you launch a car race.
+Don't forget to reset cars before starting a new race!
 - Server is used to randomize cars velocity and potential car breakdown.

 ![Car race](./async-race/src/assets/asynchronous%20race.gif)

----

 ## Technologies used: